AdedamolaXL/web3-community-outreach/README.md

   * virtual residency programs - specially created for student-members who have completed the program to have access to more resources, new cultures and techniques, an opportunity to work up with a sponsoring institution, polish and refine their art and figure out what they want to do after.
 It's a bit like an internship only that artist will be encouraged to expose themselves to new forms they haven't explored together.
   * exhibitions - which is open to all members to exhibit, promote, showcase and curate their art.
 Exhibits will also serve as auctions, points-of-sales and a way to interface with sponsor institutions and companies.
 Non-members will be invited and allowed to participate in the experience though they may not participate themselves.
   * competitions which is open to both members and non-members is a free for all mode to encourage art innovation, there will be prizes up for grabs, and artists will be challenged to rethink and think outside the box in how they produce, promote and preserve their digital art, there is also the added bonus of marketing our DAO further and bringing in new members.

+Synthetics can be applied to art auctions on chain, whereby listed art are betted against by holders that are not participants in the auction, all they simply need to do is bet on the price range at which the art will be sold, e.g:
+Van Gogh’s letter is listed to be auctioned on Thursday.
+Bets is placed on SEXP exchange using on-chain oracles.
+A bets Pixie will be sold below 5000 XTZ.
+B bets Pixie will be sold above 5000 XTZ.
+If Pixie is sold above 5000 XTZ, A wins out and takes all.
+Synthetics can also be applied to betting on the value of NFTs, in this case:
+Poxie is listed on Kalamint with a current value of 100 XTZ.
+A bets Poxie value will increase by 20%
+B bets Poxie value will decrease by 20%
+They both send 100 XTZ into a smart contract
+If the value does go up by 20% >> they split the difference in which A wins out.

 * Cooperative Investments
 Community members as patrons form an investment group (DA0).
 Investment pools is a way of bringing members resources to achieve the following goals: